 When it comes to controlling and treating this disorder, visiting your doctor comes first.
 This way you will be able to receive the proper recommendations which are essential, especially if you suffer from other associated disorders as well.

 Apart from that, there is a common advice that sometimes seems a cliche': live a healthy lifestyle.
-People have heard this many times, but they often fail to meet even the simplest requirements related to diet and exercises that will significantly improve their health.
+People have heard this many times, but they often fail to meet even the simplest requirements related to diet and exercise that will significantly improve their health.